rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 In this tutorial, we will use VS Code to create our project.

-To use VS Code [download it here](https://code.visualstudio.com/download).
+Go to [VS Code download](https://code.visualstudio.com/download) if you would like to use it too.

 Verify if your VS Code installation was successful by typing the following command into the terminal: